Western Himalayas

-Included within the Western Himalayas are the Zanskar Range, the Pir Panjal Range, and the Dhauladhar Range, and western parts of the Sivalik Range and the Great Himalayas.
+Included within the Western Himalayas are the Zanskar Range, the Pir Panjal Range, Gurans Himal, the Saipal Range and the Dhauladhar Range, and western parts of the Sivalik Range and the Great Himalayas.
 The highest point is Nanga Parbat (26,660 feet or 8,126 metres), at the northwestern end of the region.
 It is part of the Himalayan biodiversity hotspot.

 Climate in high altitudes of the Western Himalayas is poorly known due to the difficulties in maintaining observational networks.
+A historical name for a substantial proportion of the Western Himalayan range was the Punjab Hills.

 Rivers

 The Baspa River, a major glacier-fed Himalayan tributary of the Sutlej, flowing through Kinnaur.

 The Western Himalayas are drained by several perennial, glacier-fed rivers that are vital for irrigation, hydroelectricity, and drinking water: